Skip to main content

 The init command sets up a configuration file at /Users/$USER/.tablelandrc.json (or wherever you'd like to place it).
 This makes it easier to use the CLI such that it will look for privateKey, chain, and providerUrl values within this file.
 Alternatively, you can pass these values as flags (e.g., --privateKey abc123) for each command.

 Generally, every command should have these values specified, except for the read command since it directly interacts with a Tableland validator without needing to go through a host chain.
 If you do not specify a privateKey or providerUrl, you will run into issues.
-There is a default value for the chain (maticmum), so it's fine to use the chain default if you are in fact developing on this chain.
+There is a default value for the chain (polygon-amoy), so it's fine to use the chain default if you are in fact developing on this chain.

 Usage patterns